ioBroker/ioBroker.docs/docs/en/trouble/README.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/trouble/README.md
-hash: NAHfCKNrau6ZZZiSXWF0k0KN7z/OGtn4WhfS7IzATmk=
+hash: W+/co4COdTvqKagf7wpknh4QlFhRta+RivJ18eihIac=
 ---
 # Troubleshooting
-?> ***This is a placeholder***.<br><br> Help ioBroker and expand this article.
-Please note the [ioBroker Style Guide](https://www.iobroker.net/#de/documentation/community/styleguidedoc.md) so that the changes can be adopted more easily.

 @@@ Comprehensive procedures.
 Refer to individual help for specific adapter, installation procedure, and platform.
 @@@

 On this page you will find information about problems and their solutions or approaches to solutions.
-Please look through the topics to see whether your problem is already included here or on the subpages and, if so, the solution.
+Please look through the topics to see whether your problem is already included here or on the subpages and the solution may already be there.

 ## First Aid Checklist "My ioBroker has stopped working" - What should I check first and always post in the forum?
 Important information is always the following version information:

 * `node -v`: ioBroker supports the "LTS versions" of nodejs (even version numbers).
 New installations must use at least nodejs 8.12. **Attention:** Development versions of nodejs (odd version numbers) are not officially supported!
 Please only use completely new LTS versions after forum information.
 Nodejs 8.15 or higher is recommended.
-* `npm -v`: ioBroker supports npm in version 3 and >5.7.1, recommended is 6.4.1 or higher
+* `npm -v`: ioBroker supports npm in version 3 and >5.7.1.
+6.4.1 or higher is recommended
 * `iobroker -v`
 * Version number of the adapter(s) in question
 * Operating system (Linux, MacOS, Windows)